Reviews You Can Rely On

 Hand lever brakes (left) provide better control on the steeps than fender brakes (right)

-Models with fender brakes, like the Razor E Prime III, are more difficult to use on the steeps due to the required change in foot position and weight distribution.
-Whereas models with dual brake systems activated by a single-hand lever are most effective on descents because the system is quite powerful.
-Moreover, the convenience of the hand lever allows us to maintain a balanced, comfortable position that is otherwise disrupted when using a fender brake.
+Models with fender brakes, like the Razor E Prime III, are more difficult to use on steep slopes due to the required change in foot position and weight distribution.
+Meanwhile, models with dual brake systems activated by a single-hand lever are most effective on descents because the system is quite powerful.
+Moreover, the hand lever's convenience allows us to maintain a balanced, comfortable position that is otherwise disrupted when using a fender brake.

 In addition to hills, we evaluate every scooter's stopping distance on a flat surface, measuring the distance it takes for the scooter to come to a complete stop from a 12-mile-per-hour speed.
 This experiment is done three times to ensure a reliable result.